static-web-server/static-web-server/docs/content/features/worker-threads.md

 # Worker Threads Customization

-**`SWS`** allows to customize the number of worker threads powered by the [Tokio](https://tokio.rs/) runtime.
+**SWS** allows customizing the number of worker threads powered by the [Tokio](https://tokio.rs/) runtime.

 This feature can be controlled by the numeric `-n, --threads-multiplier` option or the equivalent [SERVER_THREADS_MULTIPLIER](./../configuration/environment-variables.md#server_threads_multiplier) env.

 ## Worker threads multiplier

-The value of `-n, --threads-multiplier` works as multiplier digits in order to determine the number of worker threads used by the server.
+The value of `-n, --threads-multiplier` works as multiplier digits to determine the number of worker threads used by the server.

-Basically multipling this input number by the number of system CPUs.
+Multiplying this input number by the number of system CPUs.

 The formula used is the following: